-Beyond the scope of mere aesthetic appreciation, many vegetarian readers share a trickier concern.
+Many vegetarian readers share a trickier concern.
 They worry – either because they’ve heard they should or (in some cases) they’ve experienced trouble in the past – that their bodies can’t digest meat anymore.
-Let me say there’s a lot hooey thrown around on this issue.
+Let me say there’s a lot of falsehood thrown around on this issue.

 Do I suggest a 10-year vegetarian reignite his meat-eating lifestyle with a large t-bone steak or a blood sausage?
-No. But I think there’s a way for just about anybody (there’s probably some random outlier somewhere) to integrate meat again if they take it slowly enough.
+No. But I think there’s a way for just about anybody to integrate meat again if they take it slowly enough.

 Most of the clamor revolves around stomach enzymes.
 People declare their stomachs simply don’t produce meat digesting enzymes anymore, and they’re forever confined to a plant-based diet.
 Most of the time I hear this claim coming from people who’ve been vegetarians for five years or less.